There may be affiliate links in this post. Read my disclosure policy to learn more.

 Castles in the Republic of Ireland

-My favorite castle of Ireland is the historic Kilkenny castle, located in the quaint town of Kilkenny in Ireland.
+My favorite castle in Ireland is the historic Kilkenny Castle, located in the quaint town of Kilkenny in Ireland.
 The castle is must in any list of must-see castles in Europe for its beauty and how it has been given a new life as it was resurrected from the ashes.
-It was originally built by the Butler family that ruled this region for many generations.
-Eventually it fell into decline for decades, and seemed beyond repair.
-But after it was sold to the city for a token £50, the castle and it’s gardens have been restored for a glorious future.
+It was originally built by the Butler family, who ruled this region for many generations.
+Eventually, it fell into decline for decades and seemed beyond repair.
+But after it was sold to the city for a token £50, the castle and its gardens have been restored for a glorious future.

-The castle is now home to an art museum Thar show cases it’s art and history.
-It is also a venue for exhibitions, graduations and ceremonies.
+The castle is now home to an art museum that showcases its art and history.
+It is also a venue for exhibitions, graduations, and ceremonies.

 The Butler house next to it is a family mansion now turned to a boutique hotel.
 The grounds also host art studios and galleries.
 The restaurant by the studio offers delicious meals.